 Les petits mitrons (26 rue Lepic, 18thnarr., near metro Blanche): best cookies in Paris and wonderful fruit pies.
 A must when you’re visiting Montmartre area.

 As for bakery brands featuring several shops in Paris, my favourites are: Kayser (reaaally good bread, croissants and pastries), Bo&Mie (bread, croissant, brioches), Odette (creampuffs) and Maison Landemaine.
-On the other hand, I’m not fond of Paul (they’re better at marketing than baking, so I think their value for money is poor).
+On the other hand, I’m not at all fond of Paul (they’re better at marketing than baking, so I think their value for money is poor).

+You’ve been visiting a great boulabngerie?
 Please send me other addresses, as I didn’t try them all!

 See also: self-guided food tour through Le Marais and Quartier Latin…